tunnckoCore/ord721.art/src/content/blog/developers-docs-and-api.md

 ---
-author: Sat Naing
+author: tunnckoCore
-pubDatetime: 2022-09-25T15:20:35Z
+pubDatetime: 2022-04-15T04:04:04Z
-title: Customizing AstroPaper theme color schemes
+title: Documentation for developers
-postSlug: ""
+postSlug: /developers
-featured: false
+featured: true
 draft: false
-tags:
-  - color-schemes
-  - docs
 ogImage: ""
 description:
-  How you can enable/disable light & dark mode; and customize color schemes of AstroPaper theme.
+  Documentation for developers on how to integrate the ORD-721 compatible collections, and how to use the HTTP API and its endpoints.
 ---

 This post will explain how you can enable/disable light & dark mode for the website.
 Moreover, you'll learn how you can customize color schemes of the entire website.